ibm-cloud-docs/apps/ts_apps.md

   * Wait and try again later.
 Temporary problems might occur with your internet service provider or the {{site.data.keyword.cloud_notm}} services.
 You can wait until the temporary problems are solved.
   * If the problem still exists, contact {{site.data.keyword.cloud_notm}} support.
 See [Contacting {{site.data.keyword.cloud_notm}} Support ![External link icon](../icons/launch-glyph.svg "External link icon")](/docs/support/index.html#contacting-bluemix-support){: new_window} for more information.

 ## Disk quota is exceeded
 {: #ts_disk_quota}
 {: troubleshoot}

 If you run out of disk space, you can manually modify the disk quota to get more disk space.

 When you run out of disk space, you might see a message that states that the disk quota is exceeded.
 To resolve the problem, you might have tried scaling up your app instance to get more disk space.
-For example, you might scale from 256 MB to 1256 MB by changing the memory quota on the app details page.
-However, because the disk quota remained the same, you did not get more disk space.
+For example, you might scale from 256 - 1256 MB by changing the memory quota on the app details page.
+However, because the disk quota remained the same, you didn't get more disk space.
 {: tsSymptoms}

 The default disk quota that is allocated for an app is 1 GB.
 If you need more disk space, you must manually specify the disk quota.